-Acquisitions
+Acquisitions of Businesses

 We acquired Yacaré and Merchant One in December 2022, NexTable in September 2022 and City POS in June 2022.
-Additionally, we acquired a remaining ownership interest in Finxact in April 2022, in which we previously held a noncontrolling interest.
-City POS and the remaining ownership interest in Finxact were acquired during the second quarter of 2022 for an aggregate purchase price of \$671 million, net of \$27 million of acquired cash, and NexTable during the third quarter of 2022 for \$15 million, including earn-out provisions with a fair value of approximately \$6 million.
+Additionally, we acquired the remaining majority controlling ownership interest in Finxact in April 2022.
+NexTable, City POS and the remaining ownership interest in Finxact were acquired during the first nine months of 2022 for an aggregate purchase price of \$686 million, net of \$27 million of acquired cash, and including earn-out provisions with an estimated fair value of \$6 million.
 Merchant One and Yacaré were acquired in the fourth quarter of 2022 for an aggregate purchase price of \$308 million, net of \$1 million of acquired cash.

-We funded these acquisitions in 2022 by utilizing a combination of available cash and proceeds from the issuance of commercial paper.
+We funded these acquisitions by utilizing a combination of available cash and proceeds from the issuance of commercial paper.
 The results of operations for these acquired businesses are included in our consolidated results from the respective dates of acquisition.

-Dispositions
+Dispositions of Businesses

-In June 2023, we entered into an agreement to sell our financial reconciliation business.
-The transaction closed on July 25, 2023 for net cash proceeds of approximately \$230 million, subject to customary adjustments.
+We sold our financial reconciliation business in July 2023 for cash proceeds of \$232 million, subject to final net working capital adjustments.
 Net proceeds from the sale were primarily used to pay down indebtedness and repurchase shares of our common stock.

 We sold Fisery Costa Rica, S.A and our SIS operations in October 2022 for net cash proceeds of \$34 million and our Korea operations in September 2022 for net cash proceeds of \$43 million, along with a minority noncontrolling equity interest in the buyer of the Korea operations.
-Effective March 2022, we mutually agreed to terminate a merchant alliance joint venture with a minority partner.
-In conjunction with such termination, the joint venture minority partner elected to exercise its option to purchase certain additional merchant contracts of the joint venture for cash proceeds of \$175 million.
 The net proceeds from these dispositions were primarily used to pay down indebtedness and repurchase shares of our common stock.